Roger Ballen: Roger the Rat (2015-2020)

 Roger the Rat’s set—his surroundings and companions—have distinctly “Ballenesque” elements such as bare walls, filthy bedding, mannequins, chains, chalk drawings and abundant rats.
 In evoking discomfort through transgressive and mischievous acts, these photographs are intended to disturb and unleash the deeper, repressed parts of the psyche.
 As Roger the Rat writes in the introduction to the book:“Most people hate people such as me, as we challenge their illusion of stability and purpose.
 As I rat, I symbolize chaos and disorder.
-There is little hope for a better world until humanity comes to term with the unpleasant fact that repression and fear are the masters of their destiny.”
+There is little hope for a better world until humanity comes to terms with the unpleasant fact that repression and fear are the masters of their destiny.”
 Some have even deemed Roger the Rat as an eponym of the artist; more specifically, of his unconscious.
 However, the artist has explained the symbolism of rats in general:“The rat has always been thought of as something that carries disease -- something that’s dirty, and that should be avoided.
 In a way, it’s seen as an archetype of evil.
 But it is, ultimately, just a part of nature: it’s not good or bad, it’s just out there doing whatever it’s programmed by nature to do… The second thing is that rats are super intelligent.
 If you were to weigh a rat’s brain, in relationship to, an equal sized animal brain, the rat’s intelligence would be much greater…You find them in any climate or context -- in the Arctic, in the tropics, in garbage dumps, in the wild -- and they breed and they breed and they breed.
 It’s an animal that’s super adaptable, that exists all over the world, and yet, in the Western World at least, is seen as a sign of evil and chaos.
 It’s interesting how we project these value judgments onto them.
 Their intelligence is often perceived as malicious.
 That’s a sign of our repression.
 Western culture prefers things shiny, new, innovated.
 It likes to have an optimistic, repressed view of life.
-It clings to Holly- wood films because they always end in a positive way.
+It clings to Hollywood films because they always end in a positive way.
 The rat, for whatever historical reasons, has come to symbolise the diametric opposite to that.
 The rat symbolizes subconscious repression.”
 In 2020, one week before the coronavirus lockdown in South Africa, Ballen completed a 25-minute film featuring Roger with the mime-actor, Daniel Buckland, portraying Roger the Rat.
 Directed by Justin Elgie with cinematography by Paul Gilpin, the film adds an extra dimension to the character of Roger by placing him in a medium with the capacity to reach a wider audience.
 Various sounds – including trains, road traffic and rats’ squeaks – pervade the hovel in which Roger lives.
 One experiences his love–hate relationships with the mannequins and other rats he invites into his dwelling.